-Melt the butter in a large skillet on medium-high heat.
-Add mushrooms; Cook, stirring for 3-4 minutes, or until tender.
+Melt butter in a large skillet over medium-high heat.
+Add mushrooms; cook, stirring, for 3-4 minutes, or until tender.

-Add the rice and broth and bring to a boil.
+Add rice and broth and bring to a boil.

 Stir in almonds and parsley, reserving 2 tablespoons of the almonds for garnish.